-Local student a semi-finalist in STEM contest inspired by ‘Hidden Figures’
+Bothell student wins grand prize in STEM contest inspired by ‘Hidden Figures’

 - Woman killed in wrong-way collision with ambulance on I-5

+A Seattle high-school student also beat out more than 7,000 applicants in the contest to become a semifinalist.

+Geneva Feist could smell the forest fires burning in the air from her Seattle home last summer.
+“I thought, maybe I could help prevent them from getting larger than they need to be,” she said.

-Feist wrote two essays and submitted a video proposal to the contest committee and surpassed more than 7,000 applicants to reach the semi-final level.
+The 17-year-old, a senior at Nathan Hale High School, wrote two essays and submitted a video proposal to the contest committee to reach the semifinal level.

 Her big idea combines two of her passions — math and the environment.